-3.2 To Replace the Light Switch
+3.1.
+To Replace the Ignition (where applicable) or Light Switch

-Remove the control panel (see 1.2).
+Remove the control panel (see 1.1).

-NOTE: The old switch may be destroyed during removal.
+Note: The old switch may be destroyed during removal.
 Remove the old switch from its bezel by gripping the switch body behind the control panel and twisting sharply.
-Remove the switch bezel by folding back its locking wings and pushing forward.
+Remove the switch bezel by folding back the locking wings and pushing forward.

-Fit the new bezel to the control panel by first lining up the raised key on its body with the cut-out in the control panel and pushing it in from the front.
+To fit the new bezel to the control panel: first line up the raised key on its body with the cut-out in the control panel and push it in from the front.